Rules And Usage Of The Present Perfect Tense With Examples

 What is the present perfect tense?

 The present perfect tense is a verb tense that shows a connection or link between the past and the present.
-It refers to an action that started in the past and has an effect on the present.
+It refers to an action that started in the past and affects the present.

 What are the 3 uses of present perfect?